 Fraunhofer CAP offers professional R&D services to industry as a flexible and practical resource that responds to companies’ needs in the development of photonic technologies.

 We design and develop novel laser sources and optical systems for sensing, measuring, communications and imaging.

-In the first few years of trading, the Fraunhofer Centre for Applied Photonics delivered many tens of research projects for a host of industrial partners.
+Fraunhofer Centre for Applied Photonics has delivered over 150 research projects for a host of industrial partners.
 Fraunhofer CAP also won many Innovate UK and European projects leveraging the R and D capability of all our customers and collaborators.
 In these projects there is also a large leverage of funding and access to expertise for all.
 The evidence of our success is the growing base of repeat customers and multiple collaborations.

 Fraunhofer CAP offers a wide range of expertise and knowledge as well as fully equipped research laboratories.

 - Novel laser sources from the ultraviolet to the mid Infrared

 - CW and Pulsed Laser Sources – including ultrafast systems

 - Measurement and instrumentation